-The 1st to put the knee down... hi was the genius... today using his style to take results...
-OK 46 is one Doctor..but Jarno Genius..
+The first to put the knee down... he was the genius... today using his style to take results...
+OK, 46 is one Doctor, but Jarno was a genius.

-Passionated and talented driver.
-Right talent right place and great know how to the motorsport.
+Passionate and talented rider.
+Right talent, right place, and great know-how in motorsport.

-The 'strokers' were the hardest bikes to ride at this 'F1' level with their all or nothing powerband.
-Freddie was the only guy I ever saw who could consistently, and alternately, slide the both front and rear tyres, multiple times around a single corner.
-Watching them take turns stepping out of line underneath him as he scythed his way around a corner, was simply mesmerising.
+The 'strokers' were the hardest bikes to ride at this 'F1' level with their all-or-nothing powerband.
+Freddie was the only guy I ever saw who could consistently, and alternately, slide both front and rear tyres, multiple times around a single corner.
+Watching them take turns stepping out of line underneath him as he scythed his way around a corner was simply mesmerising.
 Such control, and from one so young...
 Freddie was without doubt the master, and I would have him way further up this list!

-A great great rider.
-Shame his head messed him up to achieve much more
+A great rider.
+Shame his head messed him up to achieve much more.

-Take a look at a picture of him riding though the corkscrew with the 2 wheels at 5 cm above the ground, without any electronic device such as a traction control.
-Kind respect Mr Wayne.
+Take a look at a picture of him riding through the Corkscrew with the two wheels at 5 cm above the ground, without any electronic device such as traction control.
+Kind respect, Mr. Wayne.

 We were robbed of some potentially really exciting racing when Marco was taken from us.
 A real talent and true racing grit the guy had.
 Was really saddened to see him go.